Gregory J. Pepe

 - Leeway, Inc., New Haven, CT, Co-founder and Former President

 - Dean’s Advisory Committee, Quinnipiac University School of Law, Former Member

-- The Community Foundation for Greater New Haven, Professional Advisor
+- The Community Foundation for Greater New Haven, Professional Advisor and Board Member

 - “Alternative Dispute Resolution – Multi-State Managed Care,” Connecticut Law Tribune, Alternative Dispute Resolution Special Section, December 14, 2015